youldash/pdsnd_github/README.md

 ### Updates

-* [`bikeshare.py` (2023-03-28)](https://github.com/youldash/pdsnd_github/blob/master/bikeshare/bikeshare.py) (bikeshare.py was recently branched out for adding documentation to the script.
+* [`bikeshare.py` (2023-03-28)](https://github.com/youldash/pdsnd_github/blob/master/bikeshare/bikeshare.py) (`bikeshare.py` was recently branched out for adding documentation to the script.
 These changes are merged into the main (i.e., master) repository via a pull request (made locally)).
+* [`bikeshare.py` (2023-03-28)](https://github.com/youldash/pdsnd_github/blob/master/bikeshare/bikeshare.py) (Added new comments and changed a few var names (e.g., from i to idx).
+Also, documentation added to the main function for better readability (all changes made locally)).

 ### Credits